Conni2461/dotfiles/README.md

 Some scripts in the bin folder require `dmenu`, `skim`, `the_silver_searcher`, `fd` and `ripgrep`.
 Also twitch-notify requires `python-notify2`.

+## Zsh

+If you wanna use zsh, [zsh-syntax-highlighting]() and [zsh-autosuggestions]() is required to be installed.
+If you don't want to use this features remove the last two lines of the [zshrc](.zshrc).
+If you ran into problems check the path of both extensions.
+It is possible that it has to be changed for your system.

 ## Vim

-Neovim >= 0.5 required.
+- Neovim >= 0.5 required.
 (Probobly nightly build)
+- pyneovim (Python client for Neovim)

+When neovim is started for the first time, vim-plug is downloaded and `:PlugInstall` is executed.
+To update plugins use `:PlugUpdate` and to upgrade vim-plug run `:PlugUpgrade`.
-To install all VimPlugins open nvim and run: `:PlugInstall` All further commands can be found on [vim-plugs github page](https://github.com/junegunn/vim-plug).
+All further commands can be found on [vim-plugs github page](https://github.com/junegunn/vim-plug).

 A full list of used plugins: